EAT NOTHING AND CLIMB EVERYTHING: BUDGETING IN AMERICA'S SOUTHWEST

 Look up paths that are less common.
 Places like Sedona are covered in trail routes that are virtually unknown.
 They lead you to the top of places such as the Twin Buttes, where you can watch a sunset over the town.
 Take part in Couchsurfing: which not only gives you are free place to stay, but you can meet locals like Peter Gersten, who will personally bring you to the top of Bell Rock.

 The fourth piece of advice: don’t eat out anywhere scenic.
 If you even think about eating near the Grand Canyon I will find you and I will smack you.
 If you’re like me, you won’t be able to live off snacks for an entire week and you’ll need to find a big crappy burger to hold you over.
 Eat out and save half your meal for the next day.
 Eat nothing fancy and eat everything that relates to hot gas station food.

 Choke down a banana.
 They suck but they give massive amounts of energy.

 Lastly, live in the moment.
 Along the journey, Josh and I found everything from a hooker in a bathroom to a car smashed in a slot canyon.

 We slept in the middle of the open range with no cell service under a million stars.
-If you have seen “The Hills Have Eyes”, you may think you will be murdered (like I did), but you won’t and instead you’ll be brushing your teeth while a line of 18 cows casually stroll by.
+If you have seen “The Hills Have Eyes”, you may think you will be murdered (like I did), but you won’t and instead, you’ll be brushing your teeth while a line of 18 cows casually strolls by.

 You’ll spend under $300 for an entire week.
 You won’t pay for accommodation, you will eat crap, you will barter with the car rental and you won’t get suckered into greed traps.
 You’ll put up with some crowds and pay National Park Fees, but you’ll also find your own adventures.